pjakiela/pjakiela.github.io/README.md

 # About Me

 I am a Professor of Economics and Associate Chair of the [Economics Department](https://econ.williams.edu/) at [Williams College](https://www.williams.edu/).
-I am also an Associate Editor at [Economic Development and Cultural Change](https://www.journals.uchicago.edu/toc/edcc/current) and a Non-Resident Fellow at the [Center for Global Development](https://www.cgdev.org/).
-I am affiliated with [BREAD](http://ibread.org/bread/), [IPA](http://www.poverty-action.org/), [IZA](https://www.iza.org/person/7796/pamela-jakiela), and [J-PAL](https://www.povertyactionlab.org/person/jakiela).
+I am also a Co-Chair of the Gender Sector at the [Abdul Latif Jameel Poverty Action Lab](https://www.povertyactionlab.org/) and a Non-Resident Fellow at the [Center for Global Development](https://www.cgdev.org/).
+I am affiliated with [BREAD](http://ibread.org/bread/), [IPA](http://www.poverty-action.org/), and [IZA](https://www.iza.org/person/7796/pamela-jakiela).

 <br>